Zahra-Bakhtiari/Graph_Neural_Network_for_biological_predictions/README.md

 https://github.com/snap-stanford/ogb.git

 We discussed the final results in our [blog post](https://medium.com/@seshwan2/de5acf0553ac) .
 We had our entities and relations embedded in 1000-dimensional vectors.
-These vectors are representations of our entities and relations and can be used, according to our models, to make link predictions and perform graph completion tasks.
+These vectors are representations of our entities and relations and can be used, according to our models, to make link predictions and to perform graph completion tasks.